There are a number of considerations for healthcare organizations when implementing an artificial intelligence solution.

 Here are eight considerations for healthcare organizations to weigh when implementing a new AI solution:

-Before you begin working with vendors
+Before you begin working with healthcare AI and automation vendors

 1. Start with the end in mind by defining goals and setting key performance indicators.